 It is important to understand the operation and environment of the practice prior to and after the acquisition so you can prepare to mitigate and manage any associated risks.
 Our Interactive Guide for Office Practices risk assessment tool can help you identify liability risks in an office setting.
 It covers the following areas:

-The resources required will be determined by the scope of the risk management program.
+The resources required will be determined by the scope of the physician practice risk management program.
 Is the program limited to loss identification and prevention, or does it include claims management as well?
 Is it limited to a specific type of risk management, such as clinical risk management, or does your responsibility reflect more of an enterprise risk management approach?

-The resources required will be determined by the scope of the physician practice risk management program.
-If hiring additional risk management staff is not an option, it is imperative that the physician practice managers assume ownership of the practice’s day-to-day risk management responsibilities.
-This will require the hospital risk manager to educate the practice managers on the principles of risk management and the expectations involved—such as reviewing incident reports, performing follow-up on reported events, trending data, communicating risk management information, and educating their staff.
+If hiring additional risk management staff is not an option, it is imperative that the physician practice manager assume ownership of the practice’s day-to-day risk management responsibilities.
+This will require you to educate the practice manager on the principles of risk management and the expectations involved—such as reviewing incident reports, performing follow-up on reported events, analyzing data to identify trends, communicating risk management information, and educating their staff.

 Larger healthcare organizations may have the resources to provide a risk manager for a more hands-on approach to managing and addressing the risk management needs of multiple physician practices.

 These tips can assist you in establishing the framework for a successful physician practice risk management program within a hospital-based system:

 Your patient safety risk manager from The Doctors Company can help you implement strategies tailored to your needs.
 Contact us at 800.421.2368, extension 1243, or email@example.com.